oksanaVlasenko/vdom/README.md

 ## Features

 - **Declarative Rendering**: Define your UI using HTML-like templates.
-- **Reactivity**: The UI automatically updates whenever the state changes.
+- **Reactivity**: The UI automatically updates whenever the state changes, supporting ref, reactive, and computed properties.
 - **Event Handling**: Bind event listeners (like `click`) directly to state methods using `data-on` attributes.
 - **Lifecycle Hooks**: Support for `created`, `beforeDestroy`, and `destroy` lifecycle methods.
 - **Virtual DOM**: Efficient rendering through a diffing algorithm to minimize reflows and repaint.